 This is the fun part where you get to decide what's most important to you.

 Here are some additional resources for you as you plan your trip to Morocco:

-If you want a little help deciding which locations to visit, check out my list of top places to visit in Morocco.
-Click the button below to read more!
+If you want a little help deciding which locations to visit, reach out for some recommendations!

 This is my favorite intro book about Morocco as it offers a comprehensive look at culture, customs, history, and tradition.
 Click on the image below for more information.